JoseAmador95/UoS_Beamforming/README.md

 ## Real Implementation
 These models are what the report describes as Hardware-in-the-Loop as they feature real hardware system within the Simulink environment.
 These models use the [MIMO version of the BladeRF MATLAB interface](https://github.com/JoseAmador95/BladeRF_MIMO), which repository is linked inside the directory.
-The MIMO interface for the BladeRF still have the same dependencies the scripts provided by Nuand, so the [official tools](https://www.nuand.com/support/) are still required.
+The MIMO interface for the BladeRF still have the same dependencies as the scripts provided by Nuand, so the [official tools](https://www.nuand.com/support/) are still required.
 Make sure to install and add the MATLAB tools to the path.
 More info in the repository.